kaytotes/ImprovedBlizzardUI/README.md

 # Project Development Setup

 To get a working installation of Improved Blizzard UI you must first clone the repository to a directory of your choosing.
-From there `cd` into the `.release` directory.

-Execute `./release.sh`

-After a short while a configured and ready to go version of ImprovedBlizzardUI including a .zip file will be present in the `.release` directory.
+Execute `./setup.sh` - This will pull in all dependencies and put them in the libs folder.

 # Addon Installation